-- BRB staff analyzes and reports to the Legislature, rating agencies, bond community, and general public on overall local government debt, economic and financial conditions, and trends in the credit markets. - BRB staff publishes a Local Government Annual Report which includes current information regarding local government debt issuance and debt outstanding of seven different types of local governments: public school districts, cities, counties, community and junior college districts, water districts, health and hospital districts, and other special districts. - BRB staff publishes local government debt data in the form of online searchable databases and data available on the Texas Open Data Portal as well as numerous spreadsheets downloadable from the agency's website.
+- BRB staff analyzes and reports to the Legislature, rating agencies, bond community, and general public on overall local government debt, economic and financial conditions, and trends in the credit markets. - BRB staff publishes a Local Government Annual Report which includes current information regarding local government debt issuance and debt outstanding of seven different types of local governments: public school districts, cities, counties, community and junior college districts, water districts, health and hospital districts, and other special districts. - BRB staff publishes local government debt data in the form of online searchable databases and makes detailed data available on the BRB Data Center and Texas Open Data Portal.

-- 1) Accountable to tax and fee payers of Texas.
-The Board's customers are local debt issuers that utilize Board resources to provide savings to Texas taxpayers.
-Information is also provided to investors through agency activities that support investments in local governmental entities. - 2) Efficient such that maximum results are produced with a minimum waste of taxpayer funds, including through the elimination of redundant and non-core functions.
+1) Accountable to tax and fee payers of Texas.
+The Board's customers are local debt issuers that utilize Board resources to help provide savings to Texas taxpayers and the general public who access agency debt data to obtain a general education of the local debt picture in Texas.
+Information is also provided to investors through agency activities that support investments in local governmental entities.

+- 2) Efficient such that maximum results are produced with a minimum waste of taxpayer funds, including through the elimination of redundant and non-core functions.
 Board initiatives focus on compiling local government debt information in an efficient manner for policymakers and other interested parties.
 The Board revised its Additional Transcript Requirements Form to require more detail on specific costs of issuance for local issuers.
-Streamlining the reporting of this information to the BRB has allowed Board staff to respond more efficiently to increasingly detailed questions from the public, state leadership, and the

-Legislature regarding transparency for state and local debt issuance.
-Citizens and public officials now have access to more data about outstanding local debt.

-3) Effective in successfully fulfilling core functions, achieving performance measures, and implementing plans to continuously improve.
+Streamlining the reporting of this information to the BRB has allowed Board staff to respond more efficiently to increasingly detailed questions from the public, state leadership, and the Legislature regarding transparency for state and local debt issuance.
+Citizens and public officials now have access to more data about outstanding local debt. - 3) Effective in successfully fulfilling core functions, achieving performance measures, and implementing plans to continuously improve.
 The BRB has continually worked to improve and streamline its local government debt database to create a simplified review and data entry process that enables staff to focus on improved analysis and communication efforts and place this information on the agency's website, thereby increasing availability and reducing costs to the taxpayer.

 To fulfill its performance measure reporting requirements, Board staff has internal controls in place which help track (1) the number of local debt transactions analyzed, (2) the total number of local debt related information requests received during each fiscal year, and (3) itemized cost of issuance fees related to each local government bond issue.
-Also, staff keeps a log of the users accessing the BRB online searchable databases and data available on the Texas Open Data Portal as well as the number of spreadsheets downloaded from the agency website each month.
+Also, staff keeps a log of the users accessing the BRB online searchable databases and data available on the BRB Data Center and Texas Open Data Portal as well as the number of spreadsheets downloaded from the agency website each month.